cosmictracer/cosmictracer.github.io/content/black-holes/index.md

 description: "A clear and modern explanation of what black holes are, who discovered them, and how our scientific understanding evolved."
 ---

-# Black Holes: The Cosmic Monsters of Spacetime

 Black holes are some of the most mysterious and mind-bending objects in the universe.
 They warp space, slow down time, and hide entire worlds behind an invisible horizon.

 But despite sounding like pure science fiction, black holes are real — and astronomers study them every day.